-- 3.17 Having considered the constraints to development,, there are a number of exciting opportunities that would be realized through this development.
-These include: - To provide a town centre with a new heart which centres upon providing commercial and community facilities alongside residential development and key infrastructure improvements. - The difference in levels provides the ability to create an intensive development while still having regard to the land uses at each boundary.
+- 3.17 Having considered the constraints to development,, there are a number of opportunities that would be realized through this development.
+These include: - To provide a town centre with a new heart which focuses upon providing commercial and community facilities alongside residential

-- A modest diversion of Steppingley Road and Coniston Road gives the opportunity to provide a reconfiguration of the road layout to create a more efficient system and provide improved pedestrian facilities. - utilised under ageing The and industrial . warehouses to the north of the site offer a key area for potential regeneration opportunities which would provide much needed residential accommodation in an extremely sustainable location. - The development creates the opportunity to significantly improve the key views into the site, specifically from the approach into the town, both from the north and south and from the High Street. - The ability to provide sufficient dedicated station car parking that would significantly help to reduce on-street commuter car parking within the town.
+- development and key infrastructure improvements. - The lower lying land adjacent to the railway provides an opportunity for some higher density development - A modest diversion of Steppingley Road and Coniston Road gives the opportunity to provide a reconfiguration of the road layout to create a more efficient system and provide improved pedestrian and cycle facilities. - The under utilised and ageing industrial warehouses to the north of the site offer a key area for potential regeneration opportunities which would provide much needed residential accommodation in a very sustainable location. - The development creates the opportunity to significantly improve the key views into the site, specifically from the approach into the town, both from the north and south and from the High Street.

-- The opportunity to significantly improve the station facilities, particularly for the mobility impaired, including the creation of a new transport interchange. - The creation of enhanced and improved community facilities, specifically improvements to the Library and new village hall and space for youth facilities for the Town. - The ability to ensure that design of the development maximises the potential to improve community safety within the town, with surveillance of public realm areas and the provision of CCTV. - Significant improvements to the retail offer through the provision of increased retail floorspace within the town and within the larger, more modern supermarket.
-This would improve and help to lessen trade leakage to larger towns, thus having an additional sustainability benefit in reducing the need to travel.
+- The ability to provide additional dedicated station car parking that would significantly help to reduce on-street commuter car parking within the town combined with additional on-street restrictions. - The opportunity to significantly improve the station facilities, particularly access or the mobility impaired - The creation of enhanced and improved community facilities, specifically the Library, village hall and accommodation for youth facilities for the Town. - The ability to ensure that design of the development maximises the potential to improve community safety within the town, with surveillance of public realm areas and the provision of CCTV throughout the town centre, including areas to the east of the railway. - Significant improvements to the retail offer through the provision of increased retail floorspace within the town with the addition of smaller retail units and a more modern larger supermarket.
+This would improve the retail offer and help to lessen trade leakage outside of the area, thus having an additional sustainability benefit in reducing the need to travel.

-- The ability to ensure that the planned improvements to the High Street are complimentary with the design ethos of the proposed regeneration.
-[These have been put on hold in order to achieve this objective]. - The opportunity for further sites such as The Russell Centre, the Bumble Bee Public House and the Billingtons site to the east of the railway to be included as further stages of the regeneration of Flitwick Town Centre.
+- Enhancement of the High Street and other areas of the town centre east of the railway. - The opportunity for further sites such as The Russell Centre, the Bumble Bee Public House and the Billingtons site on Station Road to the east of the railway to be brought forward as further stages of the regeneration of Flitwick Town Centre. - The opportunity to provide a new foot/cycle bridge across the railway providing enhanced links between the east and west parts of the town centre.